-|Perception and Socio-cultural Barriers to Acceptance of Caesarean Delivery in A Tertiary Hospital in Abakaliki South East Nigeria|
+|Perception and Socio-cultural Barriers to the Acceptance of Caesarean Delivery in A Tertiary Hospital in Abakaliki, South East Nigeria|

-|1Department of Obstetrics & Gynecology, Federal Teaching Hospital, Abakaliki, Ebonyi State, Nigeria|
+|Department of Obstetrics and Gynecology, Federal Teaching Hospital, Abakaliki, Ebonyi State, Nigeria|

 Viewed : 1169 times

-Downloaded : times.
+Downloaded : 2691 times.

-Keywords : Perception, Barriers, Caesarean section, Nigeria
+Keywords : Perception, Acceptance, Barriers, Caesarean section, Abakaliki, Nigeria

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

-Results: All the respondents were aware of caesarean section as an operative abdominal procedure for delivery; of these over one-tenth (14.0%; 48/344) had experienced the procedure previously.
-Over 4/5th (82.3%; 283/344) of those who has had a previous caesarean section were well-informed on the indications.
-About a-fifth (20.3%; 70/344) will never accept CS for any reasons.
-The major barriers to acceptance were sigma of being considered by peers as a reproductive failure (29.2%; 7/24), high cost (20.8%; 5/24) and religious beliefs (12.5%; 3/24).
+Results: All the respondents were aware of CS as an operative abdominal procedure for delivery; of these, over one-tenth (14.0%; 48/344) had experienced the procedure previously.
+Over four-fifths (82.3%; 283/344) of those who have had a previous CS were wellinformed about the indications.
+About one-fifth (20.3%; 70/344) did not accept CS for any reasons.
+The major barriers to acceptance were being considered by peers as a reproductive failure (29.2%; 7/24), high cost (20.8%; 5/24) and religious beliefs (12.5%; 3/24).